Skip to content

 Terminal window

-.append log.terminate
+.append xs.service.log.term

-The monitor shows three frames in sequence:
+The monitor shows two frames:

-1. log.terminate — your request
+1. xs.service.log.term, your request

 Graceful shutdown